PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

-we add this to a VirtualHost configuration in file `/etc/httpd/conf.d/servers.conf`), put this inside the VirtualHost block whose ServerName and/or ServerAlias values correspond to the URL at which you want to access the application (pecandev.igb.illinois.edu and ebi-forecast.igb.illinois.edu on pecandev and ebi-forecast, respectively).
+we add this to a VirtualHost configuration in file `/etc/httpd/conf.d/servers.conf`), put this inside the VirtualHost block whose ServerName and/or ServerAlias values correspond to the URL at which you want to access the application ("pecandev.igb.illinois.edu" on pecandev and "ebi-forecast.igb.illinois.edu" on ebi-forecast).
 Otherwise, include the configuration code at the top level.

 Note that the documentation at